sithmel/diesis-electrician/README.md

 ```js
 const deps = diesisElectrician(components)
 ```
-You get back an object with a function for each electric component.
-And a function for stopping that component too.
+You get back an object with start/stop method compatible with electrician:
 ```js
 const deps = diesisElectrician({
   config: new Conflab(),